afsalthaj/fp-generator/datagen_why.md

 ---------
 ## Let's separate `State` from `Value`

-The generation depends on a previous state, and `State` type can different from `Value`
+The generation depends on a previous state, and `State` type can be different from `Value` type.

 ```scala